opf/openproject/docs/development/data-flow/README.md

 - IP addresses in log files
 - Possibly data that is filled as part of user custom fields, configurable data fields shown and editable for users.
 The content of these fields are user-provided and not systematically processed by OpenProject however.

 Affected services:

 - PostgreSQL database (stores user account data)
 - Object storage or NFS (stores user pictures as files)
 - Memcached (Might contain references to cached information of user data)

-## Deletion and Anonymization of PII
+## Deletion and anonymization of personally identifiable information

 Whenever users in OpenProject are fully deleted, the system scrubs and removes all structural PII.
 For more information on user account deletion, please see [the user administration guide](../../system-admin-guide/users-permissions/users/#delete-users).